 The PCC Foundation offers a scholarship cycle each academic year.
-Applications are typically accepted between Feb.
-1 and April 1 each year.
-With a few exceptions, scholarships are awarded for one academic year only and must be reapplied for each year.
+Applications are typically accepted between February 1 and April 1 each year.
+With a few exceptions, scholarships are only awarded for one academic year and must be reapplied for each year.

 - GPA of 2.5 or higher for PCC Foundation scholarships.
 Other scholarships may have more stringent GPA requirements.